adammichaelwood/adammichaelwood.github.io/portfolio/dispatch-api/index.md

  - API client makes a call to create a WO.
     - This creates an empty WO in the status of `Building`.
-    - _NB: WOs in `Building` do not appear on any screens in the application._
+    - _NB: WOs in `Building` do not appear on any screens in the Application._
  - The `username` in the initial API call identifies who (among the Customer and its Agent[s]) created the WO.
 This is stored in the WO record as the `WO_Creator`.
  - The response to the CreateWO function (defined below in more detail) includes the WO#, so that the calling application can properly populate the WO.
  - The client will then make a series of calls to populate the WO.